simisolajnr30/Email-and-Phising-Analysis/Email_Phishing_Analysis_README.md

 - **Thunderbird** – Extracted and viewed the email as a `.eml` file.
 - **Sublime Text** – Manually analyzed email headers, message content, and authentication results.
 - **MXToolbox** – Verified domains, hosts, and authentication records (SPF, DKIM, DMARC).
 - **VirusTotal** – Checked domains and IP addresses for malware or phishing indicators.
+- **AbuseIPDB**  - Check if the IP address can be found in its database and how many times its been reported.
 ---

 ## 🧩 What I Did